-Previously, when someone created a shared bookmark and the same user was selected under the user filter non-dynamically (not “me”, but a user name) and someone else used this bookmark, it still activated the dynamic “me” for them, not the originally selected user.
-To put it simple – we fixed the logic of the bookmarks so that if you create a bookmark of Ben’s task list and share it with other users, then others also see Ben’s task list, not their own.
+Previously, when someone created a shared bookmark and the same user was selected under the user filter non-dynamically (not “me”, but a username) and someone else used this bookmark, it still activated the dynamic “me” for them, not the originally selected user.
+To put it simply – we fixed the logic of the bookmarks so that if you create a bookmark of Ben’s task list and share it with other users, then others also see Ben’s task list, not their own.

 Notifications for tasks marked as Done

 Now, in addition to an e-mail notification, a responsible user is also notified in Scoro if a task is marked as Done.

 Dashboard metrics, widgets etc. full names visible

 We’ve added a tooltip for dashboard names, dashlets names and project and product filters, so when hovering over the name, you’ll see the full name in the tooltip.
 This is useful when the names are longer and cannot be displayed in full length.

 When a user reaches the limit of 35 dashlets on a dashboard, the “Add to dashboard” button now becomes inactive.
 There’s also a tooltip displayed when hovering over the button with a mouse, telling you that the limit has been reached.
 We have set the limit of dashlets per dashboard to keep dashboards easier to follow.
 It’s wise to create multiple dashboards for different purposes (for project management, sales etc.).